jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-4.md

 If the wife kills the husband, it is considered as a sort of petty treason.

 The punishment by the English law is burning alive.

-This is the same punishment if a servant= kills his master or makes an attempt on him.
+This is the same punishment if a servant:
+- kills his master or
+- makes an attempt on him.